prantooshhh/prantooshhh/README.md

 - 🔭 I'm currently working on **exciting projects** that challenge me to grow
 - 🌱 I'm continuously learning new technologies and best practices
 - 👯 I'm looking to collaborate on **open source projects** and innovative solutions
-- 💬 Ask me about **software development, coding practices, and tech trends**
-- 📫 How to reach me: **prantooshhh@example.com** (Update with your actual email)
+- 📫 How to reach me: **sajidhossain7734@gmail.com**
-- ⚡ Fun fact: I believe every bug is just an undiscovered feature! 🐛➡️✨
+- ⚡ Fun fact: Learn to understand bugs!!!
+Otherwise you won't know what you're looking for!!!

+---

+---

+## 🗂️ My Projects

+### Abbreviator
+- An application I developed for my brother for his military abbreviation tasks.
+[PRIVATE: CONFIDENTIAL]

+### Paranoia
+- A LAN multiplayer horror survival game.
+Developed with two other teammates.
+The game is now in a working state but requires some polishing.
+[PRIVATE: UNDER CONSTRUCTION]

 ---